desirevolution/jump-key/README.md

 Download and extract the version matching your architecture.

-Create directories for the config and icons and run:
+Create directories for the config and icons, add your config file (services.json) and run:

 ```bash
 jump-key --host 0.0.0.0 -port 8080 -config-dir ./config -icons-dir ./icons